google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E06-how-to-design-a-vr-game.md

 discussions on everyday struggles.

-Mustafa speaks to Ada Rose Cannon, Developer Advocate for the Samsung Internet Web Browser, about their passion about Virtual Reality on the Web, new Web Standards and stitching various technologies on the web to build a VR game on anxiety and mental health.
+Mustafa speaks to Ada Rose Cannon, Developer Advocate for the Samsung Internet Web Browser, about their passion for Virtual Reality on the Web, new Web Standards and stitching various technologies on the web to build a VR game on anxiety and mental health.